dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   A JSON string.
 The command for the RP to execute.
 See [Commands](#commands) for standard values defined in this document.
 Other specifications may define additional values.

 - **org**
-  OPTIONAL.
+  REQUIRED for OPs that support multiple tenants for the same `iss`.
-  The organization the user belongs to, typically a tenant of the OP.
+  The Organization the user belongs to.
 It is a JSON object containing:
     - **id**
     REQUIRED.
-    A JSON string that is an OP specific, globally unique identifier for the organization.
+    A JSON string that is a stable OP unique identifier for the Organization.

     - **domain**
     OPTIONAL
-    A JSON string for a domain name that the OP has verified the organization controls.
-The **domain** MUST not be used as a persistent identifier for the organization.
-The **domain** MAY be used to link organization data.
+    A JSON string for a domain name that the OP has verified the Organization controls.
+The **domain** MUST not be used as a persistent identifier by the RP for the Organization.
+The **domain** MAY be used to link Organization data.

 - **groups**
   OPTIONAL for the **activate** and **maintain** lifecycle commands.

-  The **groups** claim is a JSON array of zero or more JSON objects that each contain:
+  The **groups** claim is a JSON array of stable OP unique identifiers for the groups that the user belongs to.
+The OP SHOULD include the **group** claim if the OP has not send a **groups** Command.
-    - **id**
-    REQUIRED.
-    A JSON string that is an OP specific, globally unique identifier for the group.

-    - **display**
-    REQUIRED.
-    A JSON string that is an OP unique human readable string representing the group.
-The **display** MUST not be used as a persistent identifier for the group.

 > Author NOTE
 >
 > The **groups** claim is registered in [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml), which refers to [RFC 7643 4.1.2](https://www.rfc-editor.org/rfc/rfc7643.html#section-4.1.2) and [RFC 9068 2.2.3.1](https://www.rfc-editor.org/rfc/rfc9068.html#name-claims-for-authorization-ou)
 > Besides defining that it is a list, none of the specifications define the properties of a group.
 To enable interop, this document defines the contents of the groups claim.
->
-> Both **org.id** and **groups[].id** are defined as being a globally unique identifier rather than being OP unique to allow an RP to use them as an index.
-They are not defined as UUIDs, but that is an acceptable format.
-Is this a step too far?
-Should it just be OP unique?
+As there is a **groups** command to provide the mapping between group identifiers and group display names, the **groups** claim only include the group identifiers.

 The following Claim MUST NOT be used within the Command Token: